 The Company markets and sells its products through its direct sales force in Europe and North America, and through representatives and distributors in Asia.
 In 1996, the Company signed a seven year exclusive distributorship agreement with Hakuto, its Asian distributor, whose territory encompasses seven Asian countries.
-The Company has reached preliminary agreement with Hakuto to replace the existing distributorship agreement with a new distributorship agreement whose term will be five years and under which Hakuto will distribute additional products of the Company.
-The material terms of the agreement will otherwise remain the same.
+This agreement is presently under renegotiation.
 Hakuto has marketed and serviced the Company's products since 1988 and is a minority shareholder in the Company.
-As of December 31, 1996, the Company employed 13 persons in sales and marketing.
+As of September 30, 1996, the Company employed 13 persons in sales and marketing.

-The Company's sales and marketing staff, senior management and technical staff work closely with existing and potential customers to provide compound semiconductor solutions for its customers' problems.
+The Company's sales and marketing staff, senior management and technical $\ensuremath{\mathsf{S}}$ staff work closely with existing and potential customers to provide compound semiconductor solutions for its customers' problems.
 The sales process begins by understanding the customer's requirements and then attempting to match them with the most optimal solution.
 Typically, the Company will first try to match the customer's requirements to an existing design or a modification of a standard design.
 Such modifications often involve changing platform or process design.
 When necessary, the Company will work with the customer to develop the appropriate design process and to configure and manufacture the production system to meet the customer's needs.
 The Company will also frequently produce customized samples and aid the customer in matching the customized sample to the customer's requirement.
-The amount of time from the initial contact with the customer to the customer's placement of an order for a production system is typically two to nine months or longer.
-In addition, the Company expects that the sales cycle for wafers and package-ready devices will also include a period of two to six months during which the Company develops the formula of materials necessary to meet the customer's specifications and qualifies the materials, which may also require the delivery of samples.
+The amount of time from the initial contact with the customer to the customer's placement of an order is typically two to nine months or longer.
+In addition, the sales cycle for wafers and package-ready devices also includes a period of two to six months during which the Company develops the formula of materials necessary to meet the customer's specifications and qualifies the materials, which may also require the delivery of samples.
 The Company believes that the high level of marketing, management and engineering support involved in this process is beneficial in developing competitive differentiation and long-term relationships with its customers.

-International sales as a percentage of total sales in fiscal 1994, 1995, 1996 and the first fiscal quarter of 1997 were 58.6%, 36.0%, 42.5% and 64.3%, respectively.
+International sales as a percentage of total sales in fiscal 1994, 1995 and 1996 were 58.6%, 36.0% and 42.5%, respectively.
 Sales to customers in the U.S. in fiscal 1994, 1995 and 1996 were approximately, \$3.7 million, \$11.6 million and \$16.0 million, respectively, while the Company's sales in Asia for the same time periods were \$4.9 million, \$4.0 million and \$8.2 million, respectively, and sales in Europe were \$0.3 million, \$2.5 million and \$3.6 million, respectively.
+In fiscal 1996, sales to Hughes-Spectrolab accounted for 23.6% of the Company's revenues.
 The Company receives all payments for all products and services in U.S. dollars.